nungpothi/smart-parcel-locker/backend/README.md

 ## Notes
 - Routes are placeholders; add real endpoints in future phases.
-- Template module illustrates the standard for new modules (entity, repository, use case, handler, router, test).
+- Template module illustrates the standard for new modules: CRUD structure (entity, repository interface + GORM stub, use case CRUD signatures, HTTP handlers/routes at `/api/v1/templates`, and a minimal unit test).
 - Keep requirements documents at the repository root in sync with code changes.